APACTestDrive/CloudNative_AppDev/CICDlab.md

   ![](images/38.png)

-- Verify the rest of the project has been imported properly.
+- Verify the rest of the project has been imported properly by nagvigating into different tools on the navigation bar.
 There should be issues, agile boards, and code.
 However, there are no project members, build jobs or deployment configuration as these cannot be exported with the original project.
 Therefore we would need to rebuild these configurations in the following steps.

 ### **STEP 8**: Add New Members To The Project

-Project members are not exported with the orignal project, therefore we will need to a add users back into the project.
-These users are referenced in the issues tracking and agile board.
-Hence we will need to add the users back into the project.
+Project members are not exported with the orignal project.
+These members are referenced in the issues tracking and agile tool.
+Hence we will need to add these users back into the project.

 - Go to the project home page

 - Click on the **Team** icon to see the project members

-  There should just be the owner of the project e.g. *cloud.admin*
+  There should only one member in the team and that is the owner of the project **cloud.admin**

   ![](images/39.png)